ward/run/_drafts/2016-11-26-natuurloopcriterium-lier.md

 further to the car-wide road I was on.
 This reminded me of descriptions of cross country race starts.
 I decided I would go fast enough at the start to not be in a potential bottleneck.
-Especially when I heard some guy in front of me say "yea, I am aiming for 45 minutes, if I do not end up walking of course".
+Especially when I heard some guy in front of me say "yea, I am aiming for 45 minutes ... if I do not end up walking, of course".

 ## Race